sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

     print("hello world")
     print("my rank is: %d"%comm.rank)

-To run it you can do (from the command line in your sage directory)
+To run it you can do (from the command line in your Sage directory)

 ..
 CODE-BLOCK:: shell-session

-    ./local/bin/mpirun -np 5 ./sage -python mpi_1.py
+    mpirun -np 5 ./sage -python mpi_1.py

-The command mpirun -np 5 starts 5 copies of a program under mpi.
-In this case we have 5 copies of sage in pure python mode run the script mpi_1.py.
+The command ``mpirun -np 5`` starts 5 copies of a program under MPI.
+In this case we have 5 copies of Sage in pure Python mode run the script ``mpi_1.py``.
 The result should be 5 "hello worlds" plus 5 distinct ranks.

-The two most important mpi operations are sending and receiving.
+The two most important MPI operations are sending and receiving.
-Consider the following example which you should put in a script mpi_2.py
+Consider the following example which you should put in a script ``mpi_2.py``

 ..
 CODE-BLOCK:: python